 Does afternoon tea count as a ritual?
 I can’t begin to tell you how much changing to tea from coffee has helped with my overall state of being.
 I find that coffee leaves me in a constant state of stress and overwhelm.
 Not to mention it exaggerates my anxiety.

-There are so many different rituals you can create, the opportunity for thriving is endless.
-If you don’t have any right now, you could consider a morning or evening routine, a mindfulness ritual, a gratitude practice, or maybe even morning pages.
+There are so many different rituals you can create, and the opportunity for thriving is endless.
+If you don’t have any right now, you could consider a morning or evening routine, a mindfulness ritual, a gratitude practice, or maybe morning pages.